- About Liberia

 Improvements in areas such as access to universal primary education, promoting gender equality and empowering women and reducing child mortality have been the result of deliberate policy actions driven by the Government’s goal to invest in the lives of the people.

-In general, Liberia is making progress in overcoming the devastating effects of the civil conflict.
-The administration is implementing policies that foster strong economic growth, increase foreign direct investment and promote exchange-rate stability.
+In general, Liberia has made some progress in overcoming the devastating effects of the civil conflict.
+The administration of former President Sirleaf established policies aimed at fostering economic growth, increase foreign direct investment and promote exchange-rate stability.

 The Liberian economy showed solid performance in 2013 with real GDP growth estimated at 8.1%, somewhat lower than the previous year 2012 (8.3%), but still stronger than the 8% growth recorded in 2011 supported by the strong performance of iron-ore production, extractive industries, especially with regard to effective planning, sustainability of resource use and prudent management of revenues.
 Inflation at the end of September 2013 was 8.2 percent, owing primarily to relatively high international and domestic food prices and the pass-through of the recent exchange rate depreciation.
 The Liberian dollar depreciated by 7 percent at the end of 2012 to June 2013.